alex82831/gvsocks5/README.md

 ```
 This will initialize a socks5 proxy with username 'alex' and password '123123'

-**How to setup socks5 proxy with chainning to upstream socks5 proxy:**
+**How to setup socks5 proxy with chaining to upstream socks5 proxy:**
 ```
 Socks5Server socks5Server = new Socks5Server();
 socks5Server.setSocksChain("upstream.host", 1080);